warmCabin/mm2ghost/README.md

 ## Known Bugs

-- Occasional one-frame glitches when scrolling vertically
+- Occasional one-frame glitches when scrolling vertically & loading savestates
 - Running & climbing animations desync from the proper in-game behavior
-- Ghosts may have an incorrect position for 1 frame when loading savestates
 - Negative Y is indistinguishable from high positive Y, leading to some tricky-to-fix wrapping